Is VORANIGO® appropriate for your patients?

 • Diagnosis: Grade 2 astrocytoma

-• Time after surgery: 7 months post-resection
+• Time after surgery: 3 years

 • Mutation profile: IDH1 R132H mutation and CDKN2A/B intact